Share this

 -

-Airtight construction: Drafts are one of the biggest culprits in heat loss.
-An EnerPHit home seals out cold air and moisture while keeping warmth in.
+Airtight construction.
+Draughts are one of the biggest sources of heat loss, so an EnerPHit house is sealed against uncontrolled air and moisture movement while keeping the warmth in.

 -

-High-performance glazing: Triple-glazed windows, carefully detailed and often FSC-certified timber framed, preserve the building’s character while delivering modern comfort.
+High-performance glazing.
+Triple-glazed windows, carefully detailed and often in FSC-certified timber frames, give modern comfort while keeping the character of the building.

 -

-Mechanical Ventilation with Heat Recovery (MVHR): These smart systems remove stale air and introduce fresh, filtered air while recovering up to 90% of the heat.
+Mechanical ventilation with heat recovery.
+MVHR removes stale air and brings in fresh, filtered air, recovering up to 90% of the heat that would otherwise be lost.

 -